Dr. Oetker: Poland

 In Poland, frozen pizzas, cake decorations, recipes with dry ingredients (the most popular one is "Kopiec kreta" with its own variations) and various powders themselves are available at markets and supermarkets.
 Dr. Oetker Polska was registered on April 2, 2001, but earlier, Richard Kaselovsky made a branch of the company in 1922 in Gdańsk, Oliva.

 Portugal

 In Portugal, frozen pizzas and some other Dr. Oetker products are available at supermarkets and some small stores.

 Romania

 The company has been present in Romania since 1998, when it took over Regal Corporation.
 Four years later, it opened a production line near Curtea de Argeș, where the majority of the products sold in Romania are produced.
-In 2007 Dr. Oetker acquires the local brand Inedit (food soy products), in 2009 the local brand Adazia (food ingredients, food spices and egg-colour), in 2015 the local brand Alex (food ingredients, egg-colour, spices), and in 2016 the local brand Morarita (frozen pastry).
+In 2007 Dr. Oetker acquired the local brand Inedit (food soy products), in 2009 the local brand Adazia (food ingredients, food spices and egg-colour), in 2015 the local brand Alex (food ingredients, egg-colour, spices) and in 2016 the local brand Morarita (frozen pastry).

-In 2018, Dr. Oetker was one of the biggest players in the food market in Romania (top 100).
+In 2018, Dr. Oetker was one of the biggest suppliers in the food market in Romania (top 100).